 Remember to dry the floor when you are all done!

 Use a paper towel or a microfiber cloth (white is best since it’ll likely change color after this) and soak it with hydrogen peroxide and nothing else.
-Put the wet cloth onto the stain and let it sit.
+Put the It cloth onto the stain and let it sit.
 If the stain is super tough then you can let it sit overnight.

 Rinse off with the showerhead and dry the floor when you are all finished.

-You can remove mold from the shower floor by applying bleach to the stain and then using a scrub brush on the bad spots.
+You can remove mold from the shower floor by applying bleach to the stain and then needing a scrub brush on the bad spots.
 It’s a good idea to use some sort of a mask and long gloves when working with bleach and other chemicals that are harsh like bleach.
-If you must leave it overnight, leave the bathroom fan on or leave the window open to air out the bleach smell.
+If you need to leave it overnight, leave the bathroom fan on or leave the window open to air out the bleach smell.

 You can also keep applying the bleach if you notice it’s going to take some serious time and treatment to remove the mold from your shower floor.

-Don’t forget to rinse well when you are finished.
-If you are using the bleach route, I would go the extra step and scrub the floor with dawn dish soap once again just to remove as much of the bleach as possible.
+Don’t forget to rinse your floor well when you are finished.
+If you are needing the bleach route, I would go the extra step and scrub the floor with dawn dish soap once again just to remove as much of the bleach as possible.

 Don’t forget to dry the floor too when you’re done, or all that work you just did to get rid of the mold is going to be null and void!

 You heard it, fabric softener!
 It’s actually really good at tackling soap scum.
 Just mix 1/2 cup of fabric softener with 1 cup of WARM water and spray onto the soap scum on the shower floor.
 Get all the crevices and let them sit for five to thirty minutes, depending on how yucky the gunk on your shower floor is.

-Use a wet sponge or a soft brush and loosen the grime away.
+Use a sponge or a soft brush and loosen the grime away.
 Rinse the shower floor and dry off with a microfiber cloth.